 I began my business as a professional wedding photographer in 2005, and have photographed almost 800 weddings, numerous other events, and many engagement and bridal portrait sessions.
 Photography is my full-time occupation, not a side-job, and weddings and other events represent the vast majority of my work.
 I also enjoy shooting family portraits and seniors.
 Before starting my photography business, I worked for over 12 years in the advertising graphics field, primarily performing imaging-related work such as graphic design, photo scanning, and photo color correction.

 At the time I started photographing weddings, digital had just about fully taken over from film as the preferred medium for photographing weddings and other events, and my years of experience and familiarity with digital imaging carried over into my photography work and enabled me to immediately be comfortable with the technical aspects of digital photography, making it easier to concentrate my efforts on creating beautiful pictures and wedding albums for my couples.

 I shoot primarily in a documentary style.
 Although I of course do the standard group formals and portraits of the bride and groom or couple, the bulk of my wedding day coverage consists of unobtrusively capturing the beauty, splendor, and emotion of your day.
 My style is not traditional, but also not excessively artsy or eccentric.
-My couples and their guests frequently tell me that they found me to be very easy and pleasant to work with.
+My couples and their guests frequently tell me that they found me to be very easy and pleasant to work with, flexible, and dependable.

 I'm located in Slidell, Louisiana, and though I've photographed events in Memphis, Minnesota, Los Angeles, Chicago, and Washington DC, I primarily work in southeast Louisiana (New Orleans, Northshore, Baton Rouge, Lafayette) and the Mississippi Gulf Coast.

-I've been a The Knot Best of Weddings award winner for the past nine years in a row, and am included in the Best of Weddings Hall of Fame.
+I've been a The Knot Best of Weddings award winner for the past nine years in a row, and am a member of the Best of Weddings Hall of Fame.